unstoppablegiggle/MMObot/README.md

 that this function be used due to how slow it is.

 ## Notes
-- Using this program may constitute cheating in certain videos games, and could result in being banned.
+- Using this program may constitute cheating in certain video games, and could result in being banned.
 Use at your own discretion, I am not responsible for your lack of gray matter.
 - I may come back to this project and add in mouse dragging and wrap it in a .exe to make it more user friendly.

 ## References